maevadevs/Learn-SQL-Server/1-dml-dql/03-limiting-rows/01-offset-fetch.md

   list_price DESC,
   product_name
 OFFSET 0 ROWS
-FETCH FIRST 10 ROWS ONLY
+FETCH FIRST 10 ROWS ONLY;
 ```

 This is the same as using `SELECT TOP`